praesurapak/Amazon-salary-employment_longevity/README.md

 <img width="446" alt="2" src="https://user-images.githubusercontent.com/112535634/218336953-e25f8e3e-534f-4dfc-9dee-7df7355f8f27.png">

 From the regression, the coefficient of average salary indicates that $1000 increase in average salary will result in 0.034 years increase in employment longevity of employees at Amazon.
 The t-statistics tells us that the observation of 0.034 is 28.15 standard errors above the null hypothesis of the salary having no effect.
 We can infer the causal relationship because using the budget boost as an instrumental variable, the model is exogenous.
 All coefficients are significant because the p-values are less than 0.05.

+## Recommendation
+Based on empirical findings of positive causal relationship, salary changes is explicitly link to employment longevity.
+To meet its long-term human resources strategic objective of increasing employment longevity, Amazon should increase salary to employees.
+The indirect cost like time and direct financial costs associated with losing employees along with hiring and training replacements for an enterprise like Amazon, given its size and specialization, can be significantly high.

+If Amazon fail to offer competitive monetary compensation, Amazon may be at risk of a higher turnover rate.
+A high turnover rate can negatively impact workplace morale as well as company's reputation, which may ultimately decrease customer loyalty.
+By increasing salary, Amazon will be able to retain its valued and marketable employees, decrease turnover, and increase employment longevity.